 External reporting is based, for example, on the International Financial Reporting Standards, the Finnish Limited Liability Companies Act, the Act on Credit Institutions, the Insurance Companies Act, the Accounting Act, and the standards and regulations issued by the Financial Supervisory Authority.
 OP Financial Group’s shared principles are applied in the accounting, financial statements and consolidated financial statements of OP Financial Group entities.
-Responsibility for the interpretation of, guidelines on and advice on standards, other laws governing the preparation of financial statements and official accounting requirements as well as the preparation of and compliance with common accounting policies rests with OP Cooperative, OP Financial Group’s central cooperative.
+Responsibility for the interpretation of, guidelines on and advice on International Financial Reporting Standards (IFRS), other laws governing the preparation of financial statements and official accounting requirements as well as the preparation of and compliance with common accounting policies rests with OP Cooperative, OP Financial Group’s central cooperative.
 Whenever necessary, the entity turns to auditors who give a statement of the selected principles and interpretations.

 Organisation of financial reporting

 OP Cooperative's Board of Directors is the highest decision-making body in matters associated with business control.
 The Board of Directors must ensure that supervision of accounting and treasury is duly organised.
 It decides on reporting, procedures and qualitative and quantitative indicators used to assess operational efficiency and performance.
-The Board of Directors discusses and approves OP Financial Group’s consolidated financial statements and interim reports (including half-year financial reports and financial statements bulletins).
+The Board of Directors discusses and approves OP Financial Group’s financial statements and interim reports (including half-year financial reports and financial statements bulletins).

 - discussing OP Financial Group’s financial statements, half-year financial reports and interim reports as well as other information disclosed on OP Financial Group’s financial position, and the financial statements of the central cooperative consolidated